 “Men do not necessarily see things the way you do and it’s important to point out the differences to them.
 There have been several of these instances of this throughout my career.
 I remember, when I was first starting out, I worked for a smaller firm that had several functions a year at a local country club; unfortunately, I quickly realized that women were not allowed anywhere besides the lower level of the clubhouse.
 Similar in nature, I have received several emails addressed to ‘Dear Gentlemen.’
 Neither situation was intentionally inconsiderate but reminded me to never be afraid to speak up.” – Sarah Parsley, EIT, Project Engineer

-“More valuable than advice, the most important thing I have received in my career from someone else was opportunity.
-The chance to prove myself and gain necessary knowledge.
+“More valuable than advice, the most important thing I have received in my career from someone else was an opportunity.
+The chance to prove myself and gain the necessary knowledge.
 Most engineering firms want to hire someone who already has experience so they do not need to train them.
 But a first opportunity from someone who was willing to take a gamble and devote their own time and resources to train me, develop my skills, and provide mentorship; that is a gift that will last a lifetime.” – Zach Henrichs, PE, Project Engineer

 2. Fun or Unique Stories During Your Time as an Engineer

 “The design, then testing, of the Velodrome in Colorado Springs for the US Olympic Committee was unforgettable.
 The USOC flew us to Los Angeles to experience that track which we then designed in Colorado.
-The one difference with Los Angeles and Colorado Springs is that it gets 10˚ below zero here.
+The one difference between Los Angeles and Colorado Springs is that it gets 10˚ below zero here.
 Once built, we got permission to “test” it with my KLR250 dirt bike.
-A 33˚banked curve at 33 mile per hour was a real thrill, not quite NASCAR but a great experience.” – Roland Obering, PE, PLS, Principal Engineer
+A 33˚banked curve at 33 miles per hour was a real thrill, not quite NASCAR but a great experience.” – Roland Obering, PE, PLS, Principal Engineer

 “One site visit that Jordan, Melanie, and I did was an inspection of the flume in Blackhawk that follows Gregory Street.
 Jordan and I as the “bottom man” and “bottom support man” walked through the flume with our PPE, gas monitors, and measuring equipment while Melanie was our “top man” outside the culvert monitoring weather conditions.
 It was a really exciting experience getting to walk through and investigate these big drainage structures.
 The whole investigation felt more like going spelunking!” – Sean Callahan, EIT, Staff Engineer

 “I once judged a concrete mix design competition amongst regional cement producers.
 I had to batch several concrete mixes from different cement plants and using various ratios of fly ash.
-I then tested several compressive strengths and analyzed the data to award the winners from various categories of mix designs.” – Zach Henrichs, PE, Project Engineer
+I then tested several compressive strengths and analyzed the data to award the winners from various categories of mixed designs.” – Zach Henrichs, PE, Project Engineer